vgupta117/assignment07/README.md

 I chose *Playfair Display*, a google font for the main header and navigation menu because it is a transitional serif font well suited for titles with its very large x-height, short descenders, and extra short capitals.
 X-height is the distance between the baseline and the mean line of lower-case letters in a typeface (the height of the lowercase letter x).
 Larger or taller x-height improves readability.

 I paired *Playfair Display* with *Libre Baskervile*, a classic serif google font for the section headers and body text to provide a good contrast.
 I chose Libre Baskervile because it is optimized for reading on-screen with its taller x-height, wider counters and a little less contrast.
 Since our website is content heavy, readability is very important.
-I chose the same font for the section header and the body but distinguishing the section headers by its italics
+I chose the same font for the section header and the body but distinguishing the section headers by its *italics* font-style.